Phyard/Phyard-Builder/readme.txt

 -----------

-Under the project top fodler, create a "local.properties.Windows" file for Windows OS or a "local.properties.Linux" file for other OSes.
+Under the project top folder, please create a "local.properties.Windows" file for Windows OS or a "local.properties.Linux" file for other OSes.
 Then add a line "Path.FlexSDK=<Path-To-Flex_SDK>" in this file.
 For example: